 - Vitamins: Vitamin E and A can be wheat derived.
 Vitamin C is often derived from corn.

-- Glycols and triols: (glycerin and propylene glycol”>, polyols, ethoxylated polymers, ethoxylated surfactants
+- Glycols and triols: (glycerin and propylene glycol), polyols, ethoxylated polymers, ethoxylated surfactants

 How do you know what to avoid?

-One thing is safe to say, and that is that we are daily exposed to a far greater number of complex substances than our ancestors ever were: medicines both topically applied and ingested, foods treated with many chemicals, processed foods containing many additives, lawn care chemicals, pesticides, cosmetics with long ingredient lists, and chemically-treated clothing and furniture and carpet, just to name a few.
+One thing is safe to say, and that is that we are exposed daily to a far greater number of complex substances than our ancestors ever were: medicines both topically applied and ingested, foods treated with many chemicals, processed foods containing many additives, lawn care chemicals, pesticides, cosmetics with long ingredient lists, and chemically-treated clothing and furniture and carpet, just to name a few.
 The potential for cumulative and synergistic effects is simply staggering when one considers it.

 For these reasons, it is nearly impossible to predict when and if a specific ingredient or combination of ingredients in a hair care product may produce a deleterious response.